eecs484db/eecs484db.github.io/wn23/p3-mongodb/p3-mongodb.md

 All files should be submitted to the [Autograder][autograder].
 All test cases are graded separately, so you can submit just the files you want to have graded.

+**Remember to remove any print statements, as your submission will fail on the Autograder even if it compiles on CAEN.**

 Each team will be allowed 3 submissions per day with feedback; any submissions made in excess of those 3 will be graded, but the results of those submissions will be hidden from the team.
 Your highest scoring submission will be used for grading, with ties favoring your latest submission.

 # Acknowledgements